MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-sql-ha.md

 ---
-title: Deploy a SQL 2016 availability group to Azure and Azure Stack | Microsoft Docs
+title: Deploy a SQL Server 2016 availability group to Azure and Azure Stack | Microsoft Docs
-description: Learn how to deploy a SQL 2016 availability group to Azure and Azure Stack
+description: Learn how to deploy a SQL Server 2016 availability group to Azure and Azure Stack
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs